libis/retopea-s/modules/BulkEdit/README.md

 Bulk Edit (module for Omeka S)
 ==============================

+> __New versions of this module and support for Omeka S version 3.0 and above
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [Bulk Edit] is a module for [Omeka S] that adds tools to bulk edit resources in order to modify or to clean them.

 Current processes are:

+- Modify language codes
+- Remove duplicate values
+- Remove all trailing white spaces
 - Replace value of a property (directly or via regex)
 - Remove the literal value of a property
 - Prepend or append a string to a value of a property
 - Set or remove language of a property
 - Order values by language (in particular for the title)
+- Set visibility of a property public or private
 - Displace values from a property to another one
-- Set visibility of a property public or private
+- Explode a value into multiple ones
+- Merge two values into one
+- Convert a value to another data type
+- Update or remove the owner
+- Update value suggest labels
-- Update the media html of an item
+- Update the media html via item or media
-- Remove all trailing white spaces
-- Remove duplicate values
+- Update the media type (mime-type) of a media

 Furthermore, values are automatically trimmed and deduplicated when a resource is saved.